linuskang/bubbly/README.md

 * Ollama via.
 Windows/Linux - GPU RECOMMENDED! (https://ollama.linus.id.au)
 * OllamaFunctionsAPI via. python (https://agent.linus.id.au)

-Each section below will guide you on how to self-host the services via. docker containers with **Portainer**
+Each section below will guide you on how to self-host the services via. docker containers.

 ### Hardware and OS specs